Skip to content

 Summary

-• Long Path Support: Lets Windows handle file paths longer than 260 characters.
+• What are long paths?
+A feature that lets Windows handle file paths longer than 260 characters.

-• Easy Options: Turn on this feature via Settings, Group Policy Editor, or Registry Editor.
+• Easy options: Turn on this feature using Settings, Group Policy Editor, or Registry Editor.

 Your email address will not be published.
 Required fields are marked *